CathyChian/Flixster/README.md

 The following **additional** features are implemented:

 * [x] Action bar changes when looking at movie details
-* [x] Movie details also includes numerical rating next to the rating bar
+* [x] Movie details includes numerical rating next to the rating bar

 ## Video Walkthrough